WPAD

 WPAD (1560 AM) is a radio station broadcasting a sports format.
 Licensed to Paducah, Kentucky, United States.
 The station is owned by the Bristol Broadcasting Company, Inc.

-1560 AM is a United States clear-channel frequency; KNZR and WFME share Class A status on this frequency.

 History

 Early years

 WPAD is the fifth oldest radio broadcasting station in Kentucky, founded in 1930 by Pierce Lackey, with its inaugural broadcast taking place on August 23, billed as "The Voice of Western Kentucky."
 The opening of this station marked the return of radio in Paducah after the shutdown of the short-lived WIAR, which operated from 1922 until 1924.

 WPAD initially broadcast on 1420 kHz with a 100 watt signal.

 Ohio River Flood of 1937

 WPAD was one of several radio stations that was impacted by the infamous Ohio River flood of 1937; the station was temporarily relocated to a garage in Avondale Heights in order to remain of the air.

 Power increases and CBS affiliation

 In 1941, the power was increased to 250 watts, and the frequency was changed to 1450 kHz.
 In 1943, the station joined the CBS radio network.
 In 1946, WPAD-FM (now WDDJ) was established as the first FM broadcasting station in the state, continuing with FM simulcast of the AM until the 1970s.
 In 1962, the power was increased to 1,000 watts.